 The original Downtown Los Angeles Water Grill was remodeled in 2012 and was well received by its guests.
 In 2013, the Water Grill Santa Monica opened.
 A third joined the family in San Diego’s Historic Gaslamp Quarter in 2015 and a fourth came on board in the fall of 2016 at the South Coast Plaza in Orange County.
 Restaurant number five arrived in Dallas, Texas in January 2017.
 They all fall under the King’s Seafood Company umbrella.

-WESTIN LAX: Rather than rush to checkout of our Santa Monica hotel to get to the airport for our return flight home, we decided to stay at the Westin Los Angeles Airport (http://www.westinlosangelesairport.com) for the final night.
-This is a beautiful property which many travellers use as a base for an entire trip.
+WESTIN LAX: Rather than rush to check out of our Santa Monica hotel to get to the airport for our return flight home, we decided to stay at the Westin Los Angeles Airport (http://www.westinlosangelesairport.com) for the final night.
+This is a beautiful property which many travelers use as a base for an entire trip.

 Located just four blocks from LAX, The Westin Los Angeles Airport is ideally situated for your convenience.
 Whether traveling for business or pleasure, this sophisticated hotel puts you within easy reach of everything you need for a successful trip.
 Major companies such as Boeing, Raytheon and Mattel are just a short drive away, as are the quintessential Southern California communities of Beverly Hills, Hollywood, Marina del Rey and Santa Monica.